percy/example-percy-playwright-python/README.md

 $ npm install
 ```

-This tutorial specifically uses Browserstack Automate to run playwright test.
+This tutorial specifically uses Browserstack Automate for Percy on Automate to run playwright test.
+For Percy Web you can run the scripts directly after setting up PERCY_TOKEN.

-**Note:** In case of web we can use local browsers as test browsers as well for this tutorial we are using Browserstack Automate as test browser.
-Feel free to update them in web folder as per your requirement.
+**Note:** In case of web we are using local browser feel free to update them as per you requirement.
+You don't need Browserstack Automate setup for the same.
 For automate you will need credentials so refer to following instructions to get the same.

 1. You will need a BrowserStack `username` and `access key`.
 To obtain your access credentials, [sign up](https://www.browserstack.com/users/sign_up?utm_campaign=Search-Brand-India&utm_source=google&utm_medium=cpc&utm_content=609922405128&utm_term=browserstack) for a free trial or [purchase a plan](https://www.browserstack.com/pricing).